koosbotha/Azure-RBAC/README.md

 Step 3: Executing the Script to take an RBAC Assignment Snapshot
 a) To execute the script type: .\RBACReportv2.ps1 -keep

 b)You will be prompted to enter your credentials.
-Ensure you enter the correct credentials to access the Mott MacDonald tenant at a suitable role privilege to draw the report.
+Ensure you enter the correct credentials to access the tenant at a suitable role privilege to draw the report.

 c) You will then be prompted to select which subscription you want to run the RBAC report on.
 Select the corresponding Subscription number.